kizniche/Mycodo/README.md

 Edit the file /var/www/mycodo/config/db.php and change 'password' to the password you created when you installed MySQL.

 Go to http://127.0.0.1/mycodo/register.php, enter your desired login information, then click Register and hope there are no errors reported.
 You can verify this new user in MyPHPAdmin.
 It will appear in the MySQL database created earlier.

+Revoke read access to register.php to prevent further users from being created.

+`sudo chmod 000 /var/www/mycodo/register.php`

+This can be changed back with the following command if you wish to create more users.

+`sudo chmod 640 /var/www/mycodo/register.php`

 Auomated Sensor Logging and Relay Control
 -----------------------------------------